GTNewHorizons/GTNH-Dev-Doc/vision of the modpack/original vision doc.md

 The Titanium processing is not strictly required anymore once on has a Multiblock Miner in a tier 2 planet, because Titanium Small Ore exists there.
 In the search for Tungstate, Scheelite and other ores, the player might fine they have enough Titanium to no longer need to process Rutile.
 However, the processing lines for Bauxite and Ilmenite are also very useful for Gallium and Tantalum.

 A further challenge in EV is to switch from singleblock generators to multiblock generators and in the process most likely from decentralized power to centralized power.
+For that the LSC (Lapotronic Supercapacitor) becomes available at the end of EV as well.

 Main material: Titanium